Safe, effective, affordable

-- The horse is sedated and walked onto the CT platform
+- The horse is sedated and walked into the Standing CT system

 - The lame leg is positioned for scanning

-- A 60 second, high-resolution scan is performed with the operator remaining in the room
+- A 60 second, high-resolution 3D scan is performed with the operator remaining in the room

 - The horse is repositioned to scan either a new region or the contralateral leg if required